darylmatt/spm_g4t4/README.md

    iii. ```pip install flask_sql_alchemy``` iv. ```pip install python-decouple```
    v. ``` pip install my-sql-connector-python```
-6. Run the app.py code in your terminal and access the webpage via http:localhost:5500
+6. Run the app.py code in your terminal and access the webpage via http:localhost:5500.
+You should be automatically redirected to the login page http:localhost:5500/login